Can a Guarantor Increase The Amount You Can Borrow On a Mortgage?

 Yes.
 Parents could gift a deposit (or part thereof) to help you afford a higher mortgage.
 The important thing to remember is that it is a ‘gift’ and is not expected to be paid back.

 Another alternative could be an offset mortgage.
 Your parents could deposit a cash lump sum into an account with the lender.
-The amount held in the account reduces the amount of interest you pay, and that would make the repayments lower.
+The amount held in the account reduces the interest you pay, making the repayments lower.

-Taking out a joint mortgage with a family member or friend will allow you to combine incomes and allow you to borrow more.
+A joint mortgage with a family member or friend will allow you to combine incomes and borrow more.